SUJP123/comp423-course-notes/docs/tutorials/go-setup.md

 5. Push your files:
     `git push -u origin main`

+    !!! note
-    - If you're using an older version of git, your branch may be named `master` instead of `main`.
+        If you're using an older version of git, your branch may be named `master` instead of `main`.
 You can change it with the following command:
         `git branch -M main`